allisony/lyapy/README.md

 # lyapy
-Code for fitting the damped Lyman alpha profiles of nearby low-mass stars.
+Code for determining the intrinsic Lyman-alpha flux of nearby low-mass stars and empirically determining their extreme-UV spectrum.